ncrtc/azure-mi-cicd-demo/README.md

 ## Prerequisites

-1. Create an Azure AD Group for SQL Admins
+1. Create an Azure AD Group for SQL Admins (if you need more instructions, https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
-2. Add the Graph API "Directory.Read.All" to the Azure DevOps Service Principal
+2. Add the __v1 Azure Active Directory Graph API__ (at the bottom of the Microsoft APIs) "Directory.Read.All" to the Azure DevOps Service Principal (https://docs.microsoft.com/en-us/graph/notifications-integration-app-registration#api-permissions)
 3. Add the Azure DevOps Service Principal to the AAD "SQL ADMIN" group

-#TODO: add notes about how to do/gather these things

-#TODO: add notes about adding the graph permission.
-NB: This must be done with the v1 Azure Active Directory Graph, not the Microsoft Graph!

 #TODO: create script to delete the user from the DB upon recreation